SolarCity/EdLiteR/README.md

 Substitute ios for android if not on a Mac, but if you can, the ios development toolchain is a lot easier to work with until you need to do anything custom to Android.

 ## Issues
-I'll gladly accept pull requests that make sense and are properly documented.
-Alternatively, if you have any suggestions for how to make it better, open up a new issue or comment on an existing one.
+Open up a new issue or comment on an existing one.
+PRs are graciously accepted

-## everything below here is lifted from Ionic.
+## everything below here is lifted from the Ionic page about their APP template

 ## Using Sass (optional)